What are the Types of Due Diligence?

 In a proposed merger or a situation where shares of stock in the acquiring company constitute a major part of the purchase transaction, the target company may look to perform its own due diligence on the acquirer.

-Thank you for reading CFI’s guide to types of due diligence.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Types of Due Diligence.
 To learn more about mergers and acquisitions, the following CFI resources will be helpful: